WebAssembly/component-model/design/mvp/WIT.md

 lexically nested in the scope of the resource type.
 Lastly, a resource statement can contain at most one *constructor* function, which is syntactic sugar for a function returning a handle of the containing resource type.
+Constructors can be fallible or infallible.
+Fallible constructors have an explicitly-written return type which must be of the form `result<r, ...>` where `r` is the name of the containing `resource`.
+Infallible constructors have no written return type and are given the implicit return type `r`.

 For example, the following resource definition:
 ```wit